OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/virtual-network/virtual-network-deploy-static-pip-arm-cli.md

 --name $RgName \
 --location $Location

-# Create a public IP address resource with a static IP address using hello --allocation-method Static option.
+# Create a public IP address resource with a static IP address using the --allocation-method Static option.
-# If you do not specify this option, hello address is allocated dynamically. hello address is assigned toothe
+# If you do not specify this option, the address is allocated dynamically.
+The address is assigned to the
-# resource from a pool of IP adresses unique tooeach Azure region. hello DnsName must be unique within the
+# resource from a pool of IP adresses unique to each Azure region.
+The DnsName must be unique within the
 # Azure location it's created in.
-Download and view hello file from https://www.microsoft.com/en-us/download/details.aspx?id=41653#
+Download and view the file from https://www.microsoft.com/en-us/download/details.aspx?id=41653#
-# that lists hello ranges for each region.
+# that lists the ranges for each region.

 PipName="PIPWEB1"
 DnsName="iaasstoryws1"